-I studied Computer Science in school and worked as a web developer after graduating.
-Now I do research and consulting in crypto, and also make YouTube videos. 🌞
+Hi, I’m Jordan.
+I studied Computer Science in school.
+Now I make YouTube videos. 🌞

 I believe that almost every major problem facing us today actually has its root in one of two fundamental “meta” problems.